herpiko/herpiko.github.io/content/post/2023-07-23-hunting-down-memory-leaks-in-golang.md

 defer writer.Close() // This is missing
 ~~~

-Get this deployed then memory consumption got flattened near zero.
+Pushed this to production then memory consumption got flattened near zero.

 ![](/images/hunting-down-memory-leaks-in-golang-11.png)